Inspired? Please share!

 Where are they located?
 Ask yourself, "If you were a customer, where would you look for your services or products?"
 Once you've found them, what is your approach?
 Phone calls, appointments, U.S. mail, public speaking, your website or e-mail?
 What promotional material will you give them; brochure, fact sheets, resume, artist's statement, business card, proposal, marketing plan or sample products?

 Are you prepared?
 Have you done your homework and researched your market well?
 How will you fill their needs?
 What are they looking for?
 Find out beforehand.
 Prepare yourself to ask the right questions and give them critical information about yourself and your business.
 Make it easy for them to say yes.
 And always send thank you notes or make follow-up phone calls.
 Remember, the other person wants to be acknowledged as much as you do.

-Excerpt from: The Art of Becoming Visible by Susan Ann Darley © 2002.
-The Art of Becoming Visible is a practical primer on marketing for artists from all disciplines.
+This excerpt is from The Art of Becoming Visible by Susan Ann Darley ©2002, a practical primer on marketing for artists from all disciplines.
 From goal setting to negotiation you will learn how to navigate through the marketing maze.
 It offers valuable tools to help you showcase your creativity in the marketplace.

 Susan Ann Darley is a coach, author and workshop leader who works with people from all professions to increase their personal awareness and enhance their creativity. ...